Anish1337/AInfo/README.md

 * Renamed main.html to header.php
 * Used MAMP to view php files from localhost
 * Website now has a static header across all sub pages.
-* TODO: Paste the text from the notes to the subpages (start with the CNN page)
+* TODO: Paste the text from the notes to the subpages

-## 31/05/2021
-* Formatted CNN notes (added headers, newlines, subheaders)
+### 30/05/2021
+* Added sample text to subpage (CNN.php)
+* Setup Github Desktop
-* TODO: Insert images from notes and citations!
+* TODO: Organize the text and add images.